 - Tap their own philosophical imaginations in fruitful and creative ways;

 - Present their work to their peers in ways that engage and teach.

 In their senior year, philosophy majors a) research and write original senior theses, b) give presentations of their thesis work–in–progress, c) meet and engage distinguished visiting philosophy scholars in public fora and small seminars.

-- Develop a cogent and extended argument in defense of their own view;
+- develop a cogent and extended argument in defense of their position

-- Write a clear, persuasive, interesting, and articulate article–length essay developing and defending their philosophical thesis.
+- write a clear, persuasive, and interesting article-‐length essay developing and defending their philosophical thesis.

 In presenting their thesis work and responding to other presentations, students will learn to:

 - deliver a clear, dynamic, and engaging summary of their claims and arguments

 - partake in focused and extemporaneous discussion of their work

 - articulate constructive and reasoned criticisms of ideas under discussion